 Step 2: Cleaned Up Sketch

 Plenty of erasing and redrawing.
-Some of the perspectives are off, and needed adjusting.
+Some of the perspectives are off and needed adjusting.
 And I realized that I might have created a giant girl that is sleeping in a doll bed.
-But if it make her comfortable, who am I to argue.
+But if it makes her comfortable, who am I to argue.

 Next Step: Inking…

 Breaking out my Rapidograph technical pens, I know, I little bit of old-school to use refillable pets but I like the ritual around it.
 Keeping them clean, refilling ink etc.